ArceusOmkar7/Reporter/backend/README.md

 ## Overview

 This is the backend for the Reporter application, built with FastAPI and MySQL.
 It provides RESTful API endpoints for user authentication, report submission, image uploads, voting, and more.
+The API is fully public with no authentication requirements.

 ## Completed Tasks